-Meperidine was thought to be safer with a lower risk of addiction when compared to other opioids and because of the anticholinergic effects associated with less biliary spasm or renal colic.
+Meperidine appeared to be safer with a lower risk of addiction when compared to other opioids and because of the anticholinergic effects associated with less biliary spasm or renal colic.
 However, it appears that risks of addiction, biliary spasm, and renal colic are equal to other opioids.
-Additionally, due to its toxic metabolite is known as normeperidine, which has serotonergic properties, it is associated with increased risk of serotonin syndrome and seizure.
-This has lead to meperidine being removed from World Health Organization’s list of essential medicines, the list of most effective and safe medicines in the health system in 2003.
+Additionally, due to its toxic metabolite is known as normeperidine, which has serotonergic properties, it correlates with an increased risk of serotonin syndrome and seizure.
+These issues have led to the removal of meperidine from the World Health Organization’s list of essential medicines, the list of most effective and safe medicines in the health system in 2003.

 Meperidine has the same mechanism of action as morphine, which is acting as an agonist to the mu-opioid receptor.
 The anti-shivering effect may involve the stimulation of k-opioid receptors.

 Meperidine also has some local anesthetic effects because of interactions with sodium ion channels.
-In addition, meperidine has stimulant effects by inhibition of the dopamine transporter (DAT) and norepinephrine transporter (NET).
+Also, meperidine has stimulant effects by inhibition of the dopamine transporter (DAT) and norepinephrine transporter (NET).

-Oral form: (it is not recommended for acute pain control)
+Oral form: (not recommended for acute pain control)

 Intravenous (IV) injection: inject the dose of 10 mg/ml slowly.
-Injection should be considered only when opiate antagonist and administration of oxygen and respiratory monitoring facilities are available.
+The injection should be a consideration only when an opiate antagonist and the administration of oxygen and respiratory monitoring facilities are available.

 For continuous IV infusion: 15 to 35 mg/hr

-Intramuscular: Injection should be into large muscle mass, and it is preferred over subcutaneous injection.
+Intramuscular: Injection should be into large muscle mass, and it is preferable to subcutaneous injection.

-Using Meperidine for pain control should be considered if no other options are available, in which case duration of medication use should be limited to less than 48 hours and total dosage administered should not exceed 600 mg in 24 hours.
+Using Meperidine for pain control should be considered if no other options are available, in which case duration of medication use should be limited to less than 48 hours, and the total dosage administered should not exceed 600 mg in 24 hours.